-Required settings when the switch is configured for DASS 2 or DPNSS L3 and L2 End specify CCITT Layer 2 and CCITT Layer 3.
+Required settings when you configure the switch for DASS 2 or DPNSS

+L3 and L2 End specify CCITT Layer 2 and CCITT Layer 3.
 They must be set to their default values when the line connects to a switch configured for DASS 2 or DPNSS.